 - Coconut cream or full fat coconut milk.
 The coconut milk I buy is all cream, but liquid full fall coconut milk will work just fine!
 I have not tried this recipe with almond milk because I love the sweet flavor the coconut milk adds.

-- Coconut Oil, melted
+- Coconut Oil, melted (can sub melted butter)

 - Eggs (great protein and healthy fats!)

 - Vanilla Extract (optional, but again, great flavor)